 I get it, I’ve been there.
 After a long day at the office, healthy frugal menu ideas aren’t exactly top of mind.
 Don’t despair, I can help!
 Resist the temptation of resorting to take out and use my ideas for cheap dinners to help inspire your next meal.
 My frugal dinner ideas are easy, hearty, healthy and oh-so-satisfying.

 To make sure I keep my budget on track and my health in check, I have a full arsenal of frugal recipes that produce cheap, healthy dinners with great sources of protein.
 The best part is that my ideas for a cheap dinner are not a drag.
 Quite the opposite, my cheap dinners are absolutely delicious!

 My frugal suppers range from meatless wonders to hearty casseroles.
-Most important, however, is that the cheap dinner recipes I use are easy to make.
+Most important, however, is that the cheap dinner recipes I use are (with a little meal prep) easy to make!
 The last thing I want at the end of the day is to stress over how to be frugal in the kitchen and end up dining out.

 Most of my easy, cheap dinner ideas require few ingredients – and, even better, they can be made ahead of time.
 With a little meal planning and weekend meal prep, weekday dinnertime is completely stress-free and on track with my frugal living money goals!